-Some money market accounts are insured by the Federal Deposit Insurance Corporation (FDIC), so they have the same $250,000 guarantee that savings accounts and CDs have.
-You can expect to earn an annual percentage yield (APY) of 2%+ on average with the best money market accounts.
+Some money market accounts are insured by the Federal Deposit Insurance Corporation (FDIC), so they have the same $250,000 guarantee that savings accounts and certificate of deposits (CDs) have.
+You can expect to earn an annual percentage yield (APY) of at least 1% on average with the best money market accounts.

 How Money Market Accounts Work

 Once you open an account, you can deposit funds and earn interest with an APY typically above 1%.
 Most accounts allow you to write checks, but you’re limited to six transactions per month.
 If you go over this amount, you might be charged fees between $5 and $15 per transaction or you can lose the privilege of having your money market account.

 - Monthly account fees: $5 to $15; waived if you maintain a minimum account balance set by your provider

 - Transaction fees: Six free transactions per month; each transaction thereafter costs $5 to $15, or you can lose the privilege of having a money market

 - Cashier’s check fees: $0 to $15 per cashier’s check